elixir-lang/elixir/README.md

 In Erlang, it is very important to make a difference between local calls and remote calls, as they affect how hot code swapping works.
 You can read this section from [Learn You Some Erlang](http://learnyousomeerlang.com/designing-a-concurrent-application#hot-code-loving) for more information.

-Elixir keeps the same semantics as Erlang and makes a difference between local and remote calls.
+Elixir keeps the same semantics as Erlang and makes a difference between local and remote calls:

     module Example
       % This is a local call because internal is defined locally.